rock-symphony/rock-symphony/docs/upgrade/Upgrade_5.0_to_6.0.md

 5. Do not use `sfData` class
    - [#32](https://github.com/rock-symphony/rock-symphony/pull/32).

+6. Stop using `i18n:extract`, `i18n:find` and all related code.

-6. Upgrade rock-symphony dependency to `6.0`
+7. Upgrade rock-symphony dependency to `6.0`

    ```bash
    composer require rock-symphony/rock-symphony:^6.0